Crime in Saudi Arabia

-Crime in Saudi Arabia is relatively low compared to industrialized nations.
+Crime in Saudi Arabia is low compared to industrialized nations.
 Criminal activity does not typically target foreigners and is mostly drug-related.
 Petty crime such as pickpocketing and bag snatching does occur, but is extremely uncommon.
-During the period of Hajj in the holy city of Mecca, there have been growing incidents of pickpocketing, especially with women pickpockets becoming an increasing phenomenon.
+During the period of Hajj and Umrah in the holy cities of Mecca and Medina, there have been growing incidents of pickpocketing, especially with women pickpockets becoming an increasing phenomenon.
 Although incidents of violence are generally considered to be rare, violence has occurred more frequently due to economic pressures on expatriate workers during the last few years.
-In 2013, the number of crime cases reported by the Ministry of Justice was 22,113, a 102% increase over 2012.
+In 2013, the number of crime cases reported by the Ministry of Justice was 22,113, a 102% increase from 2012.

 Background

 Reporting

 According to the US State Department Overseas Security Advisory Council (OSAC) as of 2014, "U.S. citizens and Westerners continue to report incidents of crime, including robberies and attempted robberies."
 Cases of sexual assault are believed to be underreported "because victims are customarily blamed".
-(For example, in 2009, a 23-year-old woman was sentenced to a year in prison and 100 lashes for adultery after being raped by five men.
-In 2007, a 19-year-old victim of rape by seven men receiving a sentence of six-months in jail and 200 lashes.)
+For example, in 2009, a 23-year-old woman was sentenced to a year in prison and 100 lashes for adultery after being raped by five men.
+In 2007, a 19-year-old victim of rape by seven men receiving a sentence of six months in jail and 200 lashes.